 World Premiere at the Director’s Guild of America in Hollywood

-Today, November 2, 2011, is the fifth anniversary of the world premiere screening of Richard Donner’s Superman II at the Director’s Guild of America in Hollywood.
+Today, November 2, 2022, is the sixteenth anniversary of the world premiere screening of Richard Donner’s Superman II at the Director’s Guild of America in Hollywood.
 Below are text, photos and audio from that day.
 Enjoy!

 My wife and I were fortunate enough to be invited by Warner Home Video to the world premiere screening of Richard Donner’s Superman II at the Director’s Guild of America in Hollywood on November 2, 2006.
 The evening was nothing short of spectacular, and one we shall never forget.